gx9702/UA-TypeRepository/Core/Part14/DataTypes/PubSubDiagnosticsCounterClassification/readme.md

 <!-- datatype -->
 ## PubSubDiagnosticsCounterClassification
+The PubSubDiagnosticsCounterClassification is an enumeration that specifies the possible diagnostics counter classifications.
+The possible enumeration values are described in Table 138.
 <!-- end of description -->
 The fields of the PubSubDiagnosticsCounterClassification DataType are defined in the following table: